paramraghavan/sparksql-awsglue/help/quick101-spark/spark_slowness_emr_clone-soft-reboot/soft_reboot.md

+# soft reboot
+Reboots the task and core nodes

 It is generally possible to reboot core nodes of an EMR cluster in addition to task nodes, but caution is advised.
 Core nodes store HDFS data and run critical processes; rebooting them can cause temporary disruption or increased risk of data unavailability if not handled carefully.
 Master nodes (including the application master) should be rebooted only if